 Getting a big tax refund?
 Our guest contributor from Money Crashers shares the wisest ways to use your windfall.

-The following is a guest post from Richard Barrington who writes for MoneyRates.com about financial topics including bank rates.
+The following is from Richard Barrington who writes for MoneyRates.com about financial topics including bank rates.
 His opinions do not necessarily reflect those of Quicken Loans.
 Sometimes, the biggest expenses turn out to be the ones you pay little by little over a long period of time.
 These expenses come out of your wallet incrementally, so they may not seem so bad from paycheck to paycheck, but when you add up all the charges, the result can be shocking.
 A perfect example: your lifetime tax bill.
 According to an analysis by MoneyRates.com, even if you earn an average income over the course of your lifetime, your federal tax bill could total in the hundreds of thousands of dollars.
 If you are lucky enough to earn a six-figure income, then you might be looking at a million-dollar lifetime tax bill.
 Something to think about as you take a look at 2011 income tax brackets.
 Your lifetime tax bill: crunching the numbers Of course, there are dozens of variables that will determine your lifetime tax bill, but a straightforward example is a good place to start for illustration purposes.
 Assume a single person using standard exemptions and deductions, and earning an average wage.
 According to the Bureau of Labor Statistics, the average income across all occupations in the U.S. is $43,460.
 Under the circumstances described, this taxpayer would have a tax bill of $4,713 on a 2010 federal tax return.
-Project that over the course of a 40-year career, and this…
+Project that over the course of a 40-year career, and this taxpayer would…

 Sometimes it pays to get advice from a tax expert.
 But it’s important to be sure the tax preparer you chose is qualified!
 Find out what to look for.